hughobrien/nRF51822-cli/README.md

 Provides a minimal GCC based build system for [nRF51822](https://www.nordicsemi.com/eng/Products/Bluetooth-R-low-energy/nRF51822) projects.
 Avoids [make](https://www.gnu.org/software/make/) in favour of simple shell scripts.
 Includes JLink flash and erase scripts.

 Handles:
-- ~~Compilation~~ (working on it)
+- Compilation
+- SoftDevices
 - Flash Programming

-- SoftDevices
+Includes blink-test file.

 Heritage
 ---------

 There are several similar projects available such as [this](https://github.com/hlnd/nrf51-pure-gcc-setup), [that](https://github.com/pauloborges/nrf51822-linux-template), and the [other](https://github.com/EarthLord/nrf51Demo).
 Each has their own merits.
 [This guide](http://www.funwithelectronics.com/?id=168) was also helpful.

-This project aims to be as simple and well documented as possible, for example, the [very concise](https://github.com/pauloborges/nrf51822-linux-template/blob/master/scripts/erase.jlink) JLink shorthand commands are expanded and [written more naturally](https://github.com/hughobrien/nRF51822-cli/blob/master/flash).
+This project aims to be simple and well documented, for example, the [very concise](https://github.com/pauloborges/nrf51822-linux-template/blob/master/scripts/erase.jlink) JLink shorthand commands are expanded and [written more naturally](https://github.com/hughobrien/nRF51822-cli/blob/master/flash).

-Version 6 of the S110 SoftDevice currently recommended, and for [simplicity](http://thinking-forth.sourceforge.net/) is largely hardcoded into this project, it is easily modified however.
+Version 6 of the S110 SoftDevice currently recommended, and for [simplicity](http://thinking-forth.sourceforge.net/) is hardcoded into this project, this can easily be modified.

 Usage
 -----
 In practice:
 <pre>./compile</pre>
 <pre>./erase</pre>
-<pre>./flash SoftDevice Application</pre>
+<pre>./flash</pre>
+<pre>./clean</pre>

 compile:
 - Calls GCC directly, including the necessary NRF SDK templates.
-- 'make' is overkill for small projects
+- Avoids 'make' complexity by forcing [tabula rasa](https://en.wikipedia.org/wiki/Tabula_rasa) builds.
-- Links with the correct offsets for the S110 softdevice
+- Links with the correct offsets for the S110 softdevice.

 flash:
 - The application is checked to see if it was linked against a SoftDevice.